Into the Unknown: Connie Converse

 THE HISTORY: New York City, New York, almost speaks for itself.
 It is the city with the highest population, and population density, in the United States.
 It is also the largest metropolitan area in the world at just over 468 square miles.
 A city emblematic of the US as a whole, many immigrants in years past came through New York City to enter the country, and her landmarks are recognizable the world over.

 In the 1970s, New York was a city full of artists and other creative types.
-Neighborhoods like SoHo (which is short for South of Houston Street), offered cheap housing for poor artists and their families.
+Neighborhoods like SoHo (shorthand slang for South of Houston Street), offered cheap housing for poor artists and their families.
 However, the 1970s also saw an upswing in crime, specifically violent and property crime within the city.
 The New York Police Department, or NYPD, also suffered in the late 60s and early 70s with allegations of lackluster performance and corruption, made famous by the testimony of former officer Frank Serpico.

 Among the high points for the city in the early 70s was the opening of the World Trade Center in 1972, which were for a brief time the tallest buildings in the world until Sears Tower in Chicago, Illinois was completed the following year.